tabenmalik/diffraction-report/index.md

 for the wave instead of a directional source.

 ![Wave Diffraction]({{site.url}}{{site.baseurl}}/assets/images/wave_diffraction.png)
-***Fig 1:** Hello*
+***Figure 1:** Planar wave (left) turning into a spherical wave (right) due to a small slit.*

-Most of the diffraction we see in the world happens on materials that have many of the small slits.
+Most of the diffraction we see in the world happens on materials that have many small slits.
 Materials with many small slits are called diffraction gratings.
 Since every slit becomes a point source of light, diffraction gratings create a series of point lights close together.
 The combination of all of the waves causes interference, both constructive and destructive, and a pattern emerges.
-As shown in figure 2, diffraction grating with multiple wavelengths of light will cause peaks of wavelengths at different viewing angles.
+As shown in Figure 2, diffraction grating with multiple wavelengths of light will cause peaks of wavelengths at different viewing angles.
 The intensity of the light also falls off as the viewing angle is increased.
 This pattern is what we see when we look at a CD or certain meats.

 ![Diffraction Grating]({{site.url}}{{site.baseurl}}/assets/images/diffraction_grating.png)
-***Fig 1:** Hello*
+***Fig 1:** Planar wave (left) encountering a diffraction grating with many slits causing a pattern (right).*

 # Current Work